top of page

 13. Willingness to try new approaches

-14. An abiding and deep interest in the welfare of his patients throughout the entire course of
+14. An abiding and deep interest in the welfare of their patients throughout the entire course of their disease

-15. The ability to form and mentor a team that successfully prosecuted these aims.
+15. The ability to form and mentor a team that successfully executed these aims.

 bottom of page